infinitimeless/create-project-structure/README.md

 This script reads a text file describing a directory structure in a tree-like format (similar to the output of the `tree` command) and creates the corresponding directories and files on the filesystem.
 It supports nested structures, folders, and files, and handles inline comments in the input file.

-The script was originally developed to create a specific directory structure for an Obsidian-GitHub project, but it can be used for any project structure defined in a similar format.

 ## Requirements